Skip to Content

 Twirling to Change The Narrative

-Gianna Romero and Katelyn Sypolt bonded through twirling, now strive to take the sport to new heights in Division III
+Gianna Romero and Katelyn Sypolt bonded through twirling, and now they strive to take the sport to new heights in Division III

 Stevenson University feature twirlers Katelyn Sypolt (left) and Gianna Romero (right) minutes before their halftime performance during Stevenson football’s Opening Night.